-- 65. The administration has urged not just speed, but speedy denials.
-For example, at a training program for immigration judges, then-Attorney General Jefferson Sessions demanded that immigration judges aid in curbing illegal immigration, noting "[v]olume is critical" and maintaining that "the vast majority of the current asylum claims are not valid."4 The DOJ "trains" immigration judges in a manner that actively disincentivizes and impedes immigration judges' ability to develop the record and explore all relevant facts.
-These actions make uneven access to critical records all the more troublesome. - 66.
-The challenges have only been exacerbated by the Covid-19 pandemic.
-The Boston immigration court is in "chaos" and "disarray," as efforts to keep dockets moving lead some cases to be abruptly advanced even as other hearings are cancelled.5 With little warning about which cases will move forward when, noncitizens and their counsel have even less chance of obtaining relevant documents in time to adequately prepare for ICE's use of withheld records at hearings. - 67.
-Pursuant to a March 26, 2020 standing order, the Boston immigration court allows noncitizens and their counsel to appear telephonically, but provides that "[a]ny party appearing telephonically waives the right to object to admissibility of any document offered in Court on the sole basis that they are unable to examine the document."
-Under this order, noncitizens and their attorneys who appear by phone for their safety and the safety of others can be prevented from examining documents introduced by DHS in court, while DHS remains free to ambush noncitizens unimpeded by any disclosure responsibility.
+73. The administration has urged not just speed, but speedy denials.
+For example, at a training program for immigration judges, then-Attorney General Jefferson Sessions demanded that immigration judges aid in curbing illegal immigration, noting "[v]olume is critical" and maintaining that "the vast majority of the current asylum claims are not valid."
+The DOJ "trains" immigration judges in a manner that actively disincentivizes and impedes immigration judges' ability to develop the record and explore all relevant facts.
+These actions make uneven access to critical records all the more troublesome.

+74. The challenges have only been exacerbated by the Covid-19 pandemic.
+The Boston immigration court is in "chaos" and "disarray," as efforts to keep dockets moving lead some cases to be abruptly advanced even as other hearings are cancelled.8 With little warning about which cases will move forward when, noncitizens and their counsel have even less chance of obtaining relevant documents in time to adequately prepare for ICE's use of withheld records at hearings.

-Jefferson Sessions III, Remarks to the Executive Office for Immigration Review Legal Training Program (June 11, 2018), perma.cc/458L-A79B; see also Innovation Law Lab & Southern Poverty Law Center, The Attorney General's Judges: How U.S. Immigration Courts Became a Deportation Tool (2019), splcenter.org/sites/default/files/com_policyreport_the_attorney_generals_judges final.pdf.
+Jefferson Sessions III, Remarks to the Executive Office for Immigration Review Legal Training Program (June 11, 2018), perma.cc/458L-A79B; see also Innovation Law Lab & Southern Poverty Law Center, The Attorney General's Judges: How U.S. Immigration Courts Became a Deportation Tool (2019), splcenter.org/sites/default/files/com_policyreport_the_attorney_generals_judges_final.pdf.